City of Victor Requires Face Coverings in Public

-The Ordinance also provides for exemptions to the rule including: Persons with a medical condition; children under the age of five; persons participating in youth activities, sports, camps, and daycares; persons actively exercising in a gym; persons swimming; persons obtaining a service involving the nose, face, or head; persons eating or drinking at a restaurant or other establishment that offers food or beverage service so long as the a distance of six feet between parties is maintained; school individuals on or in a School or School District facilities; persons in their work office when able to maintain a physical distance of at least six feet from all other persons; persons for whom wearing a Face Covering would create a risk to the person related to their work, as determined by local, state, or federal regulators or workplace safety guidelines; and any member of a group of persons who are in a public place together and live in the same household so long as the group can easily maintain a continuous physical distance of at least six feet from all other persons not part of the household.
+The Ordinance also provides for exemptions to the rule including: Persons with a medical condition; children under the age of two; persons participating in youth activities, sports, camps, and daycares; persons actively exercising in a gym; persons swimming; persons obtaining a service involving the nose, face, or head; persons eating or drinking at a restaurant or other establishment that offers food or beverage service so long as the a distance of six feet between parties is maintained; persons in their work office when able to maintain a physical distance of at least six feet from all other persons; persons for whom wearing a Face Covering would create a risk to the person related to their work, as determined by local, state, or federal regulators or workplace safety guidelines; and any member of a group of persons who are in a public place together and live in the same household so long as the group can easily maintain a continuous physical distance of at least six feet from all other persons not part of the household.
 Exempt citizens must continue to abide by any applicable State Health Orders and guidelines.

 Victor businesses are required to display signage stating that Face Coverings are required to enter the establishment pursuant to Victor City Code or a copy of the Ordinance in a conspicuous place at all public entrances to their facilities.